Country Senior High Schools Carnival (Western Australia): History

 2010 also marked a year of venue changes with netball games being played at Lords in Subiaco, Western Australia instead of Henderson Park and Basketball games being played at Western Australian Basketball Centre instead of Perry Lakes.

 2011 again saw Albany Senior High School win the champion school award and Bunbury Senior High School come second.
 Bunbury Cathedral Grammar regained the meritorious shield from Great Southern Grammar.

 The 2012 tournament was opened at Challenge Stadium with Albany Senior High School asking for a minutes silence for Neil Ritchie, a teacher at the school, who had died a fortnight before.
 The competition finished with Bunbury Senior High School taking home the school shield and Albany Senior High School come second.
-Great Southern Grammar were again runners up for the mertirous shield this time to Western Australian College of Agriculture – Narrogin who won their first shield in the competition.
+Great Southern Grammar were again runners up for the meritorious shield this time to Western Australian College of Agriculture – Narrogin.

 Bunbury Senior High School were champion school again in 2013 ahead of Albany Senior High School.
 Bunbury Cathedral Grammar School won the meritorious shield with Western Australian College of Agriculture – Narrogin coming runners up.

 Albany Senior High School was awarded the champion school shield in 2016 but has to hand it over to Bunbury Senior High School following a recount.

+Tier one, Tier two and Tier three champion school were added to the prize roster in 2015 with Albany Senior High School winning Tier one, Halls Head Community College winning Tier two and Newman Senior High School winning tier three.

+Bunbury Senior High School was awarded Tier One champion school from 2016 to 2019.
+Manjimup Senior High School was tier 2 champions in 2016 and 2017 and again in 2019 with Margaret River Senior High School winning in 2018.

-The 2020 tournament was cancelled due to the COVID-19 Pandemic.
+The 2020 tournament was cancelled due to the COVID-19 pandemic.
+It was cancelled again in 2021 as a result of covid restrictions.

+In 2022 the competition resumed but delayed and held in term three between 29 August and 3 September.
+Bunbury Senior High School won the champion school award once again.